Logic2020/mcmc-overview/README.md

 **9. Diagnose efficiency and convergence**

 There are plots you can use to review the sampler's performance and convergence.
 Below is an explanation of each one with a visual example of what the ideal state might look like.
-- Histogram of samples
-In an optimally performing MCMC, the histogram of samples should converge to the posterior distribution.
+- **Histogram of samples**: In an optimally performing MCMC, the histogram of samples should converge to the posterior distribution.

 ![This is an image of an ideal Sample Histogram plot](images/ideal_sample_hist.PNG)

-- Trace Plot (Sample vs Iteration)
-The trace of the chain should sample around the maximum of the posterior such that the samples are close to i.i.d (independent, identical distribution)
+- **Trace Plot (Sample vs Iteration)**: The trace of the chain should sample around the maximum of the posterior such that the samples are close to i.i.d (independent, identical distribution)

 ![This is an image of an ideal Trace plot](images/ideal_trace_plot.PNG)

-- log-Posterior vs Iteration
-The log-posterior chain should be smoothly varying around the maximum
+- **log-Posterior vs Iteration**: The log-posterior chain should be smoothly varying around the maximum

 ![This is an image of an ideal log-Posterior vs Iteration plot](images/ideal_posterior_plot.PNG)

-- Acceptance Probability vs Iteration
-A good acceptance rate depends on the problem but typically for 1D problems it should be around 44%, and around 23% for more than 5 parameters.
+- **Acceptance Probability vs Iteration**: A good acceptance rate depends on the problem but typically for 1D problems it should be around 44%, and around 23% for more than 5 parameters.

 ![This is an image of an ideal AP vs Iteration plot](images/ideal_AP_plot.PNG)